-Listen live on Newstalk ZB: Finance Minister Grant Robertson on his $12.1b coronavirus rescue package
+'There will inevitably be more cases': Govt may fast-track Budget to tackle coronavirus

 He said it was important that all New Zealanders were supported.

-"In unprecedented times, you make unprecedented decisions," Prime Minister Jacinda Ardern said in the House yesterday.
+On export, he said there was no doubt the industry would be affected particularly when remembering that airlines are also being heavily affected in the coronavirus saga.

+Although he was keeping optimistic, he said: "The reality is that this a global disruption."

-The package includes:
+The package

 • $5.1 billion in wage subsidies for Covid-19 affected businesses